zacxar/GalaShooter/README.md

-Simple copy of Space Invaders in console.
+Simple clone of Space Invaders in console.